johndeckardsoftware/digitalframe/README.md

 **Digitalframe**

+> ⚠️ **Project Status: Active Work in Progress (WIP)**
+> This project is under active development.
+APIs, configuration formats, and key bindings may change frequently.
+Feedback and contributions are welcome!

 Simple digital frame application developed in Python using [raylib](https://electronstudio.github.io/raylib-python-cffi/README.html#quickstart).
 This project is designed to run on homemade digitalframe built around a **Raspberry Pi4** and 4k monitor.
 The [www.thedigitalpictureframe.com](https://www.thedigitalpictureframe.com/category/build-your-own/) is a good starting point if you want to build your digitalframe.
 The application runs on both **Windows** and **Linux** (naturally, aside from Raspberry-specific details), which opens up the possibility of using hardware other than the Raspberry.
 The application can be controlled with a simple wireless keyboard, a Bluetooth remote control, home automation systems such as 'Home Assistant' or [voice assistants](voice.md) .
 The focus is on the photographic component, the video and 3D parts are just my attempt to delve deeper into the 3D features of the raylib library.

 ## **🚀 Key Features**